TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ### Kubernetes Cert Manager

 This deployment requires the [Kubernetes Cert Manager](https://cert-manager.io/).
-Installing it is outside the scope of the bootstrap script.
+If it's already installed in your Kubenetes cluster, great, no further action is needed.
+However, if you don't have it installed, installation is outside the scope of the bootstrap script, but you have two options:

-Installation Options:
 - **Manual Installation**: Follow the official installation documentation (https://cert-manager.io/docs/installation/) for detailed instructions.
 This approach offers maximum flexibility and control.
-- **Simplified Installation**: Run the provided `install-cert-manager.sh` script, which uses the Helm chart method described in the official documentation.
+- **Simplified Installation**: Run the provided `install-cert-manager.sh` script, which follows the Helm chart method described in the official documentation.
 This script provides a simple, quick setup.

 Running the script: